 I started this blog as a way to document and share my recipes while hoping that my humor doesn’t get lost in translation while people are [hopefully] reading it.
 Now it has become my favorite hobby.
 Sure, I liked to cook before but now I REALLY look forward to entertaining you and making myself seem like a gourmet chef!

 Over the past 6 months I have had lots of people tell me that they like to cook but they get discouraged when they fail and they tell me that it must be nice to successfully make so many meals.
 This is when I know that the facade I am creating is paying off.

 In the spirit of full disclosure, I have decided to share my most miserable failures since I started the blog.
 As you will see I could easily start a blog about failed cooking attempts.
 It might be funnier but probably a little less useful.

 Biggest failure to date.

 I was so impressed with myself.
-I woke up early on a Saturday to surprise my lover with a homemade batch of freshly prepared cinnamon and sugar magic.
+I woke up early on a Saturday to surprise sleeping beauty with a homemade batch of freshly prepared cinnamon and sugar magic.
 “This Saturday we will not be popping open a can of Pillsbury’s” , I thought to myself.
 I carefully made the dough and rolled it out.
 I tucked all the rolls neatly into a pan and before long everyone (the dog and the husband) in the house was awakened by the smell of freshly baked bread and all the noise I was making with all the dishes I dirtied.

 Too bad those bundles of bread tasted like raw dough.
 They were cooked through but they were so sugary that they made your teeth hurt.
 Gave a whole new (and very bad) meaning to the term Sweet Roll.